boundary/pulse-api-cli/docs/reference/configuration.md

 | BOUNDARY\_API\_TOKEN | Boundary API token (e.g. _api.8cb8d721d8-9999_)  |

 </br>
-Use the following template to add to your Bash shell to set the environment values specific to your account:
+Use the following template, and replace with your account values, and add to your Bash shell `.bash_profile` or `.bashrc` to set the environment values specific to your account:

 ```bash
 export BOUNDARY_API_HOST="premium.boundary.com"